Private Early Pregnancy Scan

 At 8 weeks pregnant, the baby measures between 20 and 30 mm and the heartbeat is clearly visible.
 The chances of the pregnancy continuing in that stage is 98%

-The fetal pole is the first direct imaging manifestation of the fetus and is seen as a thickening on the margin of the yolk sac during early pregnancy.
-It is often used synonymously with the term "embryo".
+The foetal pole is the first direct imaging manifestation of the foetus and is seen as a thickening on the margin of the yolk sac during early pregnancy.
+It is often used synonymously with the term “embryo”.

 Foetal pole or yolk sack can be seen from 6-7 weeks of gestation.
-In those cases where the yolf sa is not seen a follow up scan will be recommended 7-10 days later.
+In those cases where the foetal pole is not seen, a follow up scan will be recommended 7-10 days later.

-Our diagnostic ultrasound scanner is brand new and utilises the latest break through ultrasound technologies to increase diagnostic accurancy and diagnostic confidence.
-Utilising up to date technology helps to keep ultrasound expose to the foetus as low as reasonably possible.
+Our diagnostic ultrasound machine is new and utilises the latest breakthrough high frequency ultrasound technologies to increase diagnostic accurancy and diagnostic confidence.
+Utilising up to date technology helps us to keep ultrasound exposure to the foetus and mothers as low as reasonably achievable.